centreon/centreon-documentation/versioned_docs/version-24.04/graph-views/map-web-install.md

 From the central server terminal, create a user in the MySQL instance hosting 'centreon' and 'centreon_storage'
 databases:

+> We strongly recommend that you set a more secure password.

 ```sql
 CREATE USER 'centreon_map'@'<IP_SERVER_MAP>' IDENTIFIED BY 'centreon_map';
 GRANT SELECT ON centreon_storage.* TO 'centreon_map'@'<IP_SERVER_MAP>';